mehta-lab/waveorder/docs/napari-plugin-guide.md

 ```

 ## Calibration tab
 The first step in the QLIPP process is to calibrate the liquid crystals.
-This process involves generating the polarization states and acquiring a background **on an empty FOV**, so begin by placing your sample on the stage and focussing on the surface of the coverslip or well.
+This process involves generating the polarization states and acquiring a background **on an empty FOV**, so begin by placing your sample on the stage and focusing on the surface of the coverslip or well.

 The light path must also be in **Kohler Illumination** to ensure uniform illumination of the sample.
 [Please follow these steps to setup Kohler illumination.](https://www.microscopyu.com/tutorials/kohler)